roddyka/dept/README.md

 Thank you for the opportunity to showcase my work and I hope we work together soon.

+- list fake API with JSON
+- animate buttons (view case and new)
+- form
+- footer with list menu itens from api
+- menu itens from api
+- separated components

 ## README HERE!

 ## Available Scripts